eyanoapp/opensigl/docs/en/stock-management/movement.entry.md

-**What is an integration entry?** Assuming that during an inventory of stock, a stock item is found that has never been registered in the stock (inventory) in the BHIMA system.
+**What is an integration entry?** Assuming that during an inventory of stock, a stock item is found that has never been registered in the stock (inventory) in the OpenSIGL system.
 Since it is neither a purchase nor a donation, but it must be included in the stock inventory, we use "integration" to do that.